anisurrahman072/React-Native-News-2024/ReactConf2024.md

+# What's New In React Conf 2024? 🚀

 Hey **React Native** Developers,

 The biggest **React** Conference, organized by [**Meta**](https://x.com/Meta) and [**Callstack**](https://x.com/callstackio), wrapped up recently.
 It was a two-day event that started on May 15th, filled with exciting announcements.
 Let’s dive in 🚀